|Hubbert's Peak. Poster courtesy of www.afterpeakoil.com|

 These are the kind of hard to stomach facts that I will be presenting in this blog.
 But one shouldn't despair.
 The kind of steps I am going to be suggesting generally involve taking charge of your affairs and thus empowering yourself.
 All of us have been bombarded with the psychological detritus of the industrial age since we were born and learning how to switch off its influence is like lifting a huge load off your shoulders.

 A bit about me.
 I'm 40 years old, a father of two and although I am British I currently live in Denmark.
 I studied economics at university and went on to become an energy trader but then jacked in the corporate world to become a journalist in Spain, where I started my own environmental newspaper The Olive Press.
 Since then I have been the editor of a newspaper in Denmark and have been a freelance correspondent for The Guardian newspaper.
 I have also been an active participant in the Peak Oil blogosphere (so dispersed are its adherents at present that's the main forum for communication) and have studying the implications of what is in store for us for the past couple of years.
 There are a number of key figures in the Peak Oil scene and most of them are American.
-Richard Heinberg, author of The Party's Over and Peak Everything, is a favourite of mine, as is another herd hitter Dmitry Orlov, who witnessed the collapse of the Soviet Union first hand.
+Richard Heinberg, author of The Party's Over and Peak Everything, is a favourite of mine, as is another hard hitter Dmitry Orlov, who witnessed the collapse of the Soviet Union firsthand.

 There are other names of course but my principal influence, which I will fess up to right from the start, has been and continues to be the Archdruid of the Ancient Order of Druids in America, John Michael Greer, whose book The Long Descent simply blew me away.
 His weekly Peak Oil blog The Archdruid Report has become an addictive cerebral dose of analysis and food for thought and is read by thousands.
-Astonishingly incisive as his essays are, however, he has always maintained that his analysis springs purely from his own American perspective and acknowledges that other cultures may interpret his ideas in slightly different ways.
+Incisive as his essays are, he has always maintained that his analysis springs purely from his own American perspective and acknowledges that other cultures may interpret his ideas in slightly different ways.
 It's in this spirit that I'm presenting this series of blog posts - or dispatches - from a British perspective.
 We have our own political system and ways of doing things that can, at times, be quite different to the US.
 It's going to be quite a journey because the one thing that becomes apparent as you start to explore Peak Oil is that immediately a host of other disciplines and subjects present themselves.
 Indeed, one might expect a contemplation of Peak Oil to be a never ending procession of production charts and geological analysis.
 It isn't.

 To gain a thorough understanding of the challenges that are beginning to force themselves upon us it will be necessary to explore everything from economics and physics (especially the Laws of Thermodynamics), to religion, architecture, social theory, psychology and ancient history.
 There will also be large doses of philosophy, analysis of current affairs and DIY.
 It's going to be an interesting exploration and I hope that you, the reader, will share it with me.
 There is little time for preparation (that should have started 30 years ago) but I aim to produce one post per week, or more if time allows.